 This Easy Homemade Lemonade recipe makes the BEST fresh squeezed lemonade, with just 3 ingredients!
 It’s perfectly sweet (not too sweet!) and makes the perfect refreshing summer drink for potlucks, BBQ’s.

 Lemonade is one of those homemade drinks my family enjoys all year round, but especially during the warm summer months.
-Other easy homemade drink recipes we make regularly include Sparkling Mint Limeade and Easy Orange Julius.
+Other easy homemade drink recipes we make regularly include Sparkling Mint Limeade, Easy Orange Julius, and Strawberry Lemonade!

 Easy Homemade Lemonade